PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/2-primitive-catalogue/20-cardano/30-cardano-transfer.md

 Keeps track of the entire (between the indexed slots) transaction history of a payment credential or particular address.

+Rules for how this primitive gets triggered:
+- Credential appears in the transaction witness (ex: an input to the transaction)
+- Credential appears in the transaction output

-This primitive only gets triggered a single time per transaction (even if the transaction contains multiple outputs to the specified address)
+Note: this primitive only gets triggered a single time per transaction (even if the transaction contains multiple outputs to the specified address)

 ### Example